Meet Our Team

 “When life gives you lemons, don't make lemonade!
 Make life take the lemons back!
 Get mad!” - Cave Johnson

 First and foremost, I want my clients and their families to feel heard, valued, and supported throughout our time together.
 I respect my clients as the experts on their own experiences and want therapy to be a place they can bring their whole selves.
 Your values, identities, ideas, and goals shape the work we do together.
-I use cognitive behavioral therapy (CBT) and positive parenting techniques in my work with clients, both of which are well-researched and effective tools for helping individuals and families meet their goals.
+I use cognitive behavioral therapy (CBT) and evidenced based parent coaching in my work with clients, both of which are well-researched and effective tools for helping individuals and families meet their goals.
 I believe therapy should also be fun!
 I want to hear about your interests and what makes you happy.
 I like to integrate art, games, and your favorite activities into our sessions.

 I view caregivers as invaluable resources and contributors in a young person’s journey towards positive change.
 Caregivers can offer a vital perspective on a child’s strengths and struggles and are important models and coaches for their children when integrating therapeutic skills into daily life.
 I therefore encourage ongoing participation from caregivers, particularly for my younger clients.

 I graduated from University of Washington’s Master’s in Child and Adolescent Psychology: Prevention and Treatment Program and completed my clinical practicum serving children, teens, and families at Sound Health.
 As a queer-identifying therapist, I am happy to support LGBTQ+ youth in search of affirming care.
+In my free time, I love cooking, crafting, and outdoor adventuring with my dog!

 I am a mental health counselor with a passion for helping individuals who are struggling with mental and situational challenges.
 I view my therapy work with clients as collaborative, person-centered, and strength-based: empowering you to manage and thrive through life’s challenges.
 Areas that I focus on include depression, anxiety, mood disorders, self image, body image, major life transitions, grief and loss, career counseling, interpersonal concerns, and finding purpose and meaning in life.
 However, I have experience working with individuals with diverse areas of concerns.
 I believe that counseling is a process that is actively engaged in by both the counselor and the client.
 I strive to offer a warm, understanding, non-judgmental, compassionate and knowledgeable environment in order for both of us to work together to provide you with the support you need to navigate through life.
 Moreover, I am dedicated to doing what I can to assist you in working through your individual or interpersonal concerns.